 We want MITUK to be a place that is respectful in tone.
 This doesn’t mean that bloggers shouldn’t write their opinions, but in a sense, blogging on MITUK will be different to writing a blog on a personal website.
 Think of MITUK as something of a magazine; pieces can be funny, opinionated, etc., but always written in a respectful way.

 We encourage writers to become familiar with language guidelines written by Peter Kinderman and Anne Cooke, which can be accessed here or the British Psychological Society’s Division of Clinical Psychology Language Guidelines provided here.
 In short, we want to avoid medicalized terminology and to describe problems in everyday language wherever possible.

 While your blog is a forum for making your thoughts known on this general topic of psychiatry, psychology and mental health, you should also think of it as a place to report on what you may be doing in your own sphere of involvement with this world.

 Please review your blog for clarity, grammar, and spelling.
-We want our readers to find Madintheuk.com a home for good writing.
+We want our readers to find MITUK a home for good writing.
 At the same time, we recognize that some people are relatively new to writing for this kind of forum, and we are happy to offer support and feedback on drafts.
-We will sometimes edit blogs for clarity and ease of reading before publishing.
+We will offer suggestions for editing where necessary and may add a new title for clarity.

-We are happy to accept blogs that have been previously published elsewhere, providing that the previous publisher has no right to the blog that could prevent it from being used on Madintheuk.com.
+We are happy to accept blogs that have been previously published elsewhere, providing that the previous publisher has no right to the blog that could prevent it from being used on MITUK.